 So what next?

 Labour will have a new leader soon enough.
-Boundary changes and voter surpression under the guise of voter ID, should also wake Labour up to its post Scotland need for partners.
+Boundary changes should also wake Labour up to its post Scotland need for partners.

-But in regards to policies and tactics, the indications are that it should move towards fewer policies, and more prominence for those it holds dear.
+But in regards to policies and tactics, the indications are that it should move towards fewer policies to give more prominence for those it holds dear.
 And it should do this in 2020, not 2024.